 Still a mystery?
 I wrote four novels: Térésine (1939), Fil d’or (1940), Le Fortuné de l’Amphitrite (1941), and La vie commence au large (1944).
 I acted in movies; La Garçonne was the most famous.
 Edith Piaf made her film debut in it.
 I sang in cabarets and recorded music, too, which is still available.
 In Paris I opened my own cabaret, La Vie Parisienne.
 It became très chic in its day and was very expensive.
 Who am I?”

 After a short stroll up the hill to the medieval village Haut-de-Cagnes from the train station for Cagnes-sur-Mer, the flâneur encounters the Chateau Grimaldi and its stone tower.
 Initially built as a fortress at the beginning of the 14th century, turned into a stately home in the 1600’s, abandoned during the French Revolution, today it opens its doors as a museum that includes a room devoted entirely to portraits of the famous model and cabaret singer Suzy Solidor.

 I mentioned that she sang and recorded a number of songs.
 Spend a few minutes listening to her music.
-The first video is of her singing “Escale,” one of her most popular songs, and in the second she is in her fifties and you can watch her sing “Les Oiseaux de Notre-Dame.”
+The video is of her singing “Escale,” one of her most popular songs.
+If you have more time, you can listen to 41 minutes of her music in the second video.
+(Click on any photo to see it larger and in more detail.
+Cliquez sur une vignette pour l’agrandir.)